Parijatham (2006 film): Reception and box office

 Lajjavathi of Kalki wrote those who have the patience to watch mega serials with hundred episodes in a row can freely watch Parijatham with their family.
 Cinesouth wrote, "The knots in a story line are like loose strands of hair and braiding it together into an effective screenplay is a work of art.
 Bhagyaraj must be credited for his admirable skill in weaving the screenplay of ‘Parijatham’ with twists, knots and sparkling humour in a pleasant dosage.
 By narrating story within a story, Bhagyaraj has made ‘Parijatham’ fragrant".
+Chennai Online wrote "His [Bhagyaraj] script here is cleverly etched with some twists and turns, the lines at times sparkling with humour, mercifully sans the double entendres he's famous for.
+The manner in which he has got his lead pair to enact two roles (it's not the conventional dual role) lends an innovative touch to the narration".

 The film was a commercial success.